justinjiajia/bigdata_lab/lab_2_hdfs.md

 ]
 ```

-To use the NameNode's Web UI to delete files and create directories, we need to override the `"hadoop.http.staticuser.user"` property's default value (`"dr.who"`) with `"hadoop"`, which is the default user of EMR instances.
+-  To use the NameNode's Web UI to delete files and create directories, we need to override the `"hadoop.http.staticuser.user"` property's default value (`"dr.who"`) with `"hadoop"`, which is the default user of EMR instances.

+- Set `"dfs.webhdfs.enabled"` to `"true"` to use WebHDFS if you want to upload files from a local computer.
+Check out [this manual](webhdfs_emr.md) for more details.

 <br>